-A thirty-day written notice is required when changing enrollment or withdrawing your child from a full or part day, before and/or after school programs, and SKIESUnlimited classes that are continuously billed.
-Accounts will continue to be billed if no written notice is submitted thirty days prior to the withdrawal date and parents will be required to pay for the thirty days following the withdrawal.
-A new Militarychildcare.com request will need to be submitted for any changes.
+A two-week written notice is required when changing enrollment or withdrawing your child from a full or part day, before and/or after school programs, and SKIESUnlimited classes that are continuously billed.
+Accounts will continue to be billed if no written notice is submitted two weeks prior to the withdrawal date and parents will be required to pay for the two weeks following the withdrawal.

-A one-time ten percent reduction may be applied to the final payment for full day, and before/after school care programs when a notification for more than 30 days for withdrawal/disenrollment from a program is provided.
-This reduction is not applied to families transitioning to other on post CYS programs (e.g., transition from CDC to SAC, etc.)
+A one-time ten percent reduction may be applied to the final payment for full day, and before/after school care programs when a 30-day notification for withdrawal/disenrollment from a program is provided.
+This reduction is not applied to families transitioning to other on post CYS programs (e.g. transition from CDC to SAC, etc.)